solrevdev/solrevdev.github.io/_posts/2016-07-07-blogging-on-mobile-devices.md

 tags:
 ---

-So, when I am at my laptop I can draft a blog post using my text editor of choice using the markdown and commit the file to git.
+So, when I am at my laptop I can draft a blog post using my text editor of choice using the markdown markup language and `git commit` the file to git.

 Then using Jekyll i can build the static pages and a `git push` will deploy the new post.